krzemienski/awesome-from-stars/README.md

 * [abinthomasonline/repo2txt](https://github.com/abinthomasonline/repo2txt): Web-based tool converts GitHub repository contents into a single formatted text file
 * [pnkvalavala/repochat](https://github.com/pnkvalavala/repochat): Chatbot assistant enabling GitHub repository interaction using LLMs with Retrieval Augmented Generation
 * [cassava/repoctl](https://github.com/cassava/repoctl): Make it easy to manage your local Arch Linux repository.
-* [yamadashy/repomix](https://github.com/yamadashy/repomix): 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
+* [yamadashy/repomix](https://github.com/yamadashy/repomix): 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.
 * [RepositoryStream/RepositoryStream](https://github.com/RepositoryStream/RepositoryStream): None
 * [thedillonb/RepoStumble](https://github.com/thedillonb/RepoStumble): A mobile application for viewing GitHub repositories in a fashion similar to StumbleUpon
 * [JeremiahPetersen/RepoToText](https://github.com/JeremiahPetersen/RepoToText): Turn an entire GitHub Repo into a single organized .txt file to use with LLM's (ChatGPT, Claude, Gemini, etc)